Laoujin/Project-Ideas/Git.md

 Aliases
 -------
 ```
-git add 0 --> add the first file from git status
-git status-0 --> get the filename of the first file in git status
---> then add these shortcuts for multiple commands?

-git diff SOME_FILE
-git add “whatever file was selected in the previous command”
-git add 0
-=== git add the first file of git status (take into account that files might already have been staged)

 Shortcuts for interfacing with GitHub:
 https://hub.github.com/
 git pr -> pull-request = git po + check out the pull-request url + start url - check ruby gem for stash pull requests